 Matt: Uh, guys, I'm still stuck?

-- Put on a Bus: Tord was part of their adventures, up until "25 ft.
-Under The Seat", where he left.
+- Put on a Bus: Tord was part of their adventures, up until "25ft Under The Seat", where he left.
 When he found out that Edd died, he decided to make a video giving his reasons for leaving.
-Unfortunately, Tord deleted his Youtube account.
-For short explanation, see Fan Dumb on YMMV page.
+Unfortunately, Tord deleted his YouTube account.

-- Rule of Funny: A lot of their videos rely on this.
+- Rule of Funny: A lot of the videos rely on this.

 - Sanity Ball: Passed rapidly between Edd and Tom.